Normani Kordei Shares Empowering Message For Women, ‘We Can Do Anything Men Can Do & Just As Good’

 Fifth Harmony star Normani Kordei is sharing an inspiring message for her fellow women following her latest stunning performance on Dancing With the Stars alongside her Fifth Harmony bandmates.

-Kordei shared an inspiring message for female peers following her latest dance with partner Val Chmerkovskiy during the most recent instalment of DWTS on April 10, where the Fifth Harmony singer revealed that her mission for next week’s dance will be to help to empower her fellow females.
+Kordei shared an inspiring message for female peers following her latest dance with partner Val Chmerkovskiy during the most recent installment of DWTS on April 10, where the Fifth Harmony singer revealed that her mission for next week’s dance would be to help to empower her fellow females.

 Normani revealed that she’ll be dancing to the track “I’ll Make a Man out of You” from Disney’s Mulan next week, as Kordei told Hollywood Life in her blog that she’s “really excited about this song and this theme” because of how the Disney movie inspires women by presenting such a strong female role model.